Louisville vs. Virginia NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Louisville and its opponents have scored at least 69.5 points just two times this season.
+- Louisville and its opponents have scored at least 69.5 points only twice this season.

-- Virginia's games have gone over 69.5 points in only one opportunity this season.
+- Virginia and its opponents have combined to score more than 69.5 points in one game this season.

-- Saturday's over/under is 3.1 points higher than the combined 66.4 PPG average of the two teams.
+- Saturday's total is 3.1 points higher than the combined 66.4 PPG average of the two teams.

-- The 55.8 combined points per game that these two squads have allowed this season are 13.7 fewer than the 69.5 over/under in this contest.
+- This contest's total is 13.7 points more than the 55.8 these two squads combine to surrender per game this season.

-- Cardinals games have an average total of 63.6 points this season, 5.9 fewer than Saturday's over/under.
+- The average total in Cardinals games this season is 63.6, 5.9 points fewer than Saturday's total of 69.5 .

 Louisville Stats and Trends

-- The Cardinals have yet to cover the spread this season when favored by 2.5 points or more.
+- This season, the Cardinals are winless against the spread when entering a game as a favorite of 2.5 points or more.

-- Louisville's games this year have eclipsed the over/under two times in four opportunities (50%).
+- Louisville's games this year have hit the over two times in four opportunities (50%).

-- When Louisville records more than 27.6 points, it is 3-1 against the spread and 3-1 overall.
+- Louisville is 3-1 against the spread and 3-1 overall this season when the team scores more than 27.6 points.

-- In games that Louisville picks up over 412.8 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that Louisville picks up more than 412.8 yards, the team is 2-1 against the spread and 2-1 overall.

 - The Cardinals have turned the ball over six times this season, three more turnovers than the Cavaliers have forced (3).